T&L 2900: VIR: Using Augmentative / Alternative Communication to Build Academic Skills

 - Collaborate with professionals to improve academic and social outcomes for their students who use AAC.

-CEA_Using Augmentative / Alternative Communication to Build Academic Skills (PDF Document)
+Using Augmentative / Alternative Communication (Course at a Glance) (PDF Document)